-- Identifying the faculty members who will assume educational and supervisory responsibility for residents - Specifying the responsibilities for teaching, supervision, and formal evaluation of residents - Specifying the duration and content of the educational experience - Stating the policies and procedures that will govern resident education during the assignment - 1.6.
-The program director must submit any additions or deletions of participating sites routinely providing an educational experience, required for all residents, of one month full time equivalent (FTE) or more through the ACGME's Accreditation Data System (ADS). ^(Core) - 1.6.a.
-At least one of the following must be met: - at least 75 percent of the residents' educational experiences (i.e., clinical rotations and non-clinical activities) must take place at the primary clinical site; or, ^(Core)
+- Identifying the faculty members who will assume educational and supervisory responsibility for residents - Specifying the responsibilities for teaching, supervision, and formal evaluation of residents - · Specifying the duration and content of the educational experience - Stating the policies and procedures that will govern resident education during the assignment - 1.6.
+The program director must submit any additions or deletions of participating sites routinely providing an educational experience, required for all residents, of one month full time equivalent (FTE) or more through the ACGME's Accreditation Data System (ADS).
+(Core) - 1.6.a.
+A participating site must supplement resident education by providing focused clinical experience that is not available or insufficient at the primary clinical site.
+(Core) - 1.6.a.1.
+Resident assignments at a participating site that are six months or longer in duration must be approved in advance by the Review Committee.
+(Core) - 1.6.a.2.
+Participating site(s) should be in geographic proximity to allow all residents to attend core conferences.
+If the site is geographically remote and joint conferences cannot be held, an equivalent educational program at the site must occur and must be fully documented.
+(Core)